MicrosoftDocs/power-platform/power-platform/alm/devops-github-actions.md

 [About packaging with GitHub Actions](https://help.github.com/en/actions/publishing-packages-with-github-actions/about-packaging-with-github-actions)

-## What are GitHub actions for the Power Platform?
+## What are GitHub Actions for the Microsoft Power Platform?

-The GitHub actions for the Power Platform are a collection of Power Platform&ndash;specific GitHub actions that eliminate the need to manually download custom tooling and scripts to manage the application lifecycle of apps built on the Power Platform.
+The GitHub Actions for the Microsoft Power Platform are a collection of Microsoft Power Platform&ndash;specific GitHub Actions that eliminate the need to manually download custom tooling and scripts to manage the application lifecycle of apps built on the Microsoft Power Platform.
 The tasks can be used individually to perform a simple task, such as importing a solution into a downstream environment, or used together in a workflow to orchestrate a scenario such as "generate a build artifact", "deploy to test", or "harvest maker changes."
 The build tasks can largely be categorized into four types:

 - Helper